Now isn’t this a familiar analogy? Life is like a game of chess.

-I was watching The Imitation Game, and that got me thinking about how sometimes we might get so caught up in the moment that we fail to see the bigger picture.
+I recently watched The Imitation Game, and that got me thinking about how sometimes we might get so caught up in the moment that we fail to see the bigger picture.
 And life… is like chess.
-Sometimes it’s about strategic and logical thinking that ensures our survival, and sometimes it’s painful sacrifices that need to be made in order to win.
+Sometimes it’s about strategic and logical thinking that ensures our survival, but sometimes it’s about painful sacrifices that need to be made in order to win.

 Do we start life as Black or White?

 There is a general consensus that players who make the first move (White) have an inherent advantage.
 The stats does seem to support that – it was found that White consistently wins slightly more often than Black, scoring between 52 and 56 percent.

 Sadly, in life, we don’t get to choose to start with Black or White.
 We are born into our initial status.
 If you’re born into privilege, you get White and you’d get to go first.
 Though you have that inherent advantage, it does not necessarily mean you’d win the game.
 It’s not an automatic ticket that you guarantees everything you want – or deserve.